Wyoming Series LLC

 One Series LLC benefit is that each individual series is considered to be separate from the other series and the parent company.
 This means the debts, liabilities, and earnings of each company are separate from another.
 Further, each individual series can either be wholly owned by the parent company or can have different partners.

 This separation provides benefits for those in risky industries.
 For example, a real estate investor may place each property into its own series.
 This separates each property from the others in case of a lawsuit or other credit event.
 An E-commerce company may wish to separate brands due to liability, for example selling beer and hemp.
 Each product line carries its own risks and should be separated in case of an incident.

-Given each Series Limited Liability Company is considered its own company, it may select its own tax election.
+Given each Wyoming Series Limited Liability Company is considered its own company, it may select its own tax election.
 The individual Series may alternate between disregarded entities, partnerships, S-Corp, and C-Corp tax elections by filing the relevant forms with the IRS.
 This flexibility provides those with disparate earnings ways to possibly minimize their tax bills.
-But each Series must have its own Employer Identification Number (EIN).
+But each Wyoming Series LLC must have its own Employer Identification Number (EIN).

 They are tied together on the public record.